camaral/find-dups/README.md

 ```

 ##Road trip
-The project was build with scalability in mind, and Solr is returning good results even with no configuration.
+The project was build with scalability in mind and Solr is returning good results even with no configuration.
 So with some improvements it will be ready to deploy in production.
 The next steps are:
 - Add more fields to the customer
 - Test some Solr search features: MoreLikeThis, GeoSearch, Terms frequency, Word processing(Stop words, Stemming etc), Highlights
 - It would be nice to implement a mechanism to prevent eventual inconsistencies between Database and Solr
 - Create a real Database, create all the SQL scripts and improve the model to hold more information about the duplicates (e.g. probalility of been a duplicate)
 - Externalize configurations
+- Create scheduled process to re-index the duplicates